Get the Mindset, Sherlock

 Check the National Sex Offender Registry

 We have a pretty huge problem with child predators in this industry.
-There is no law that prohibits a convicted sex offender from opening a business as a talent manager.
 We have seen arrests in recent years of photographers, publicists, managers and even a studio teacher.
 Several had previous convictions for pornography.
-Child abusers tend to abuse literally hundreds of children before they are convicted, but you should still check the Megan’s law website for their name.
+Statistically, child abusers abuse literally hundreds of children before they are convicted, but you should still check the Megan’s law website for their name.

 Look for Lawsuits and Bankruptcies

 This is a little bit of an advanced skill, since it requires knowing where a crime might have occurred.
 At least try googling the name of the business plus “lawsuit”, or “docket”.
 In some cases, you may need to employ a paid service such as Pacer.

 Make a visit to your local Barnes and Noble or to Amazon if you must.
 Check industry books.
 Check the trades (such as Hollywood Reporter, Variety, Deadline and Backstage).
 Just keep in mind that most printed publications in our industry do not employ real journalists any more.
 They will take a column written by anyone willing to write for them, regardless of their expertise in the industry.
 They are also particularly vulnerable to those businesses who advertise, and advertisers are not vetted.
 Just because someone writes a column doesn’t mean they have been background checked.